brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-film-series.md

     event_bio: Jay Giampietro is a writer, director, actor and musician whose short films have played the New York Film Festival, the Maryland Film Festival, BAMcinemaFest, Montclair Film Festival, Sidewalk Film Festival and Rotterdam Film Festival.
-His short films “Unpresidented” and "Quarterbacks" were both selected as Vimeo Staff Picks.
-Most recently, his short film "The Isolated" premiered at the 58th New York Film Festival in October 2020.
-His street photography capturing the eccentric denizens of New York City has been praised by _The Village Voice_, _British GQ_, and _The Guardian_ .
+His short films _Unpresidente_” and _Quarterbacks_ were both selected as Vimeo Staff Picks.
+Most recently, his short film _The Isolated_ premiered at the 58th New York Film Festival in October 2020.
+His street photography capturing the eccentric denizens of New York City has been praised by _The Village Voice_, _British GQ_, and _The Guardian_.
 He was selected for the New York Film Festival’s 2016 Artist Academy.
   - person: sofia-bohdanowicz
     event_bio: Sofia Bohdanowicz is an award-winning filmmaker from Toronto, she is